saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/projects/ofs/Readme.md

 ### File Structure

 Add a file structure here with the basic details about files, below is an example.

-(Open your project in a terminal an type 'tree' to obtain a tree view)

 ```
 ofs